subhaze/CSS-Extended/README.md

 You can add files from the side bar, just right click on a folder and select the type of files you'd like to load via `CSS Extended Completions > [file type(s)]`

+This is *not* a recursive process, so, only the immediate files in the folder are processed, the subfolders are not processed.

 ![](https://dl.dropboxusercontent.com/u/4790638/images/ST-load-files-from-side-bar.png)

 ----